 Radio Friend Phil

 Radio Friend Phil – Greetings!
-Please take the new RadioTraks Music Survey!
-Everyone who rates the songs qualifies to win free music from WJTL, including “Believer,” the latest project from Kutless (courtesy of BEC Recordings)! http://wjtl.com/musics/radiotraks/
+Please take the new WJTL RadioTraks Music Survey!
+Everyone who rates the music qualifies to win free music from WJTL, including “Live Like That,” by Sidewalk Prophets. https://wjtl.com/musics/radiotraks/

 Radio Friend Phil – Greetings!
 It’s time for this week’s New Tunes at 9 Roundup: New Tunes at 9, one-hour of new and emerging music, weeknights at 9 p.m. on WJTL.
 The month of August includes outstanding new releases from The Museum, Luminate, Owl City, Tenth Avenue North, Andrew Peterson and TobyMac, among others.
 Also available now: “The Upside Of Down,” from Chris August.
 Texas singer/songwriter Chris August released several independent projects before signing to Word Records and releasing his breakthrough disc, “No Far Away,” in 2010.
 Subsequently, propelled by his radio hit, “Starry Night,” Chris August was nominated for five GMA Dove Award nominations, three of which he won; he was named 2011 New Artist of the year, 2011 Male Vocalist of the Year, and he also won for the 2011 Pop/Contemporary Recorded Song of the Year– the aforementioned “Starry Night.”
 For more on Chris August, go to http://www.chrisaugustmusic.com/; you’ll find videos, iTunes music store, facebook page and more.